mdk-aza/bidirectional-typing-lean/README.md

+This project is part of my preparation for research in programming languages, particularly in type systems and formal methods.

 # Bidirectional Typing Formalization in Lean 4

 This repository provides a formalization of **Bidirectional Type Systems**, bridging the gap between theoretical specifications and deterministic type-checking algorithms.